-We cycle on quiet roads through the Puglian countryside with the last 10kms along the coast.
+Ride to the ancient port of Brindisi on quiet roads through the Puglian countryside with the last 10kms along the coast.
 We ride to Brindisi, an old port town.
 It is a busy port but has a historic centre with Roman columns.
 There is some gravel road riding to avoid the main road into Brindisi.
 Our hotel will be just outside the town